hippogriffin/woabelfast_summer_training/README.md

 Note the use of a DOT at the start of a file, in Linux/Unix world this is a hidden file which wont show up in terminal with a basic `ls -l`

 ##### As a team do the following tasks:
-* As a team create a .gitignore file and google/dicuss for common files types/names that you would normally add to this file.
+* Create a .gitignore file
+    * Google and dicuss for common files types/names that you would normally add to this file.
     * Push and merge this to the master branch

 ##### Git best practices:
    * Branch Naming